Ghosts (2019 TV series)

 Ghosts is a British sitcom broadcast on BBC One from April 2019 to December 2023.
-It follows a group of ghosts from different historical periods haunting a country house while sharing it with its new living occupants.
-It is written and performed by the collective group Them There, who had previously worked together on productions including Horrible Histories and Yonderland.
+It follows a group of ghosts from different historical periods haunting a country house while sharing the house with its new living occupants, a married couple played by Charlotte Ritchie and Kiell Smith-Bynoe.
+It was written and performed by the collective group Them There, who had previously worked together on productions including Horrible Histories and Yonderland.

-Ghosts was the first post-watershed comedy by the ensemble, although some television critics said that it was suitable for adults and children alike, and it was moved to a pre-watershed slot from series 2 onwards.
-Reviews were positive, with critics appreciating its high joke rate, premise, and strong ensemble.
-It is produced by Monumental Pictures, part of ITV Studios, in association with Them There and filmed on location at West Horsley Place in Surrey.
-Two tie-in books, The Button House Archives (2023) and Ghosts: Brought to Life (2024), have been published.

 Premise

 Alison Cooper unexpectedly inherits the vast but crumbling Button House from a distant relative.
 The house is haunted by numerous squabbling ghosts from across the ages who died on its grounds and are invisible and intangible to the living.
 Ignoring their solicitor's advice to sell the property, Alison and her husband Mike decide to move in and renovate it, with the idea of turning the house into a luxury hotel.

 At first, the ghosts are not happy with the living couple's plans and conspire to get rid of the newcomers.
 After various failed attempts to scare them, one of the ghosts pushes Alison from an upstairs window, resulting in her being clinically dead for three minutes.
 When she awakens from an induced coma two weeks later, Alison discovers that her husband has arranged a huge mortgage, and that her near-death experience has given her the ability to see and hear the ghosts.

 Initially believing the ghosts to be an after-effect of her accident, Alison eventually accepts the truth and confronts them.
 Because the Coopers cannot leave for financial reasons, and the ghosts are bound to the mansion's land until they can ascend into the afterlife (which they refer to as being "sucked off", unaware that the phrase is a euphemism in modern times), both sides eventually agree that they have to coexist as best they can.
 Meanwhile, the house requires a lot of work, and Alison and Mike devise several schemes to assist their perilous finances.